LangStream/documentation/configuration-resources/data-storage/opensearch.md

       output-field: "value.related_documents"
 ```

-As usual you can use the '?' symbol as a placeholder for the fields.
+You can use the '?' symbol as a placeholder for the fields.

 The `query` is the body sent to OpenSearch.
 Refer to the [documentation](https://opensearch.org/docs/latest/query-dsl/index/) to learn which parameters are supported.
 Note that the query will be executed on the configured index.
-Multi-indexes queries are not supported, altough you can declare multiple datasources and deal with different indexes in the same application.
+Multi-index queries are not supported, but you can declare multiple datasources and query different indexes in the same application.

-The `output-field` will contain the result.
+The `output-field` will contain the query result.
-The result is in form of array, where each item contains:
+The result is an array with the following elements:
 - `id`: the document ID
 - `document`: the document source
 - `score`: the document score
 - `index`: the index name

-For example, if you want keep only a relevant field from the first result you can use the `compute` agent after the search:
+For example, if you want to keep only one relevant field from the first result, use the `compute` agent after the search:

 ```yaml
   - name: "lookup-related-documents"